 - Medical Devices

-Buyers for healthcare businesses can vary from private equity firms, other healthcare companies and companies in related businesses or private investors.
+Buyers for healthcare businesses can vary from private equity firms, other healthcare companies, and companies in related companies or private investors.
 Below are two examples of healthcare businesses we sold:

 - Physical Therapy and Alternative Therapies Practice.
 This business provided PT, Chiropractic, Massage Therapy, and Acupuncture.
 The seller was ready to retire.
-We spoke with a number of potential buyers and the best offer came from a Physician that had his own practice and wanted to diversify and provide more services to more patients.
+We spoke with potential buyers, and the best offer came from a Physician that had his own practice and wanted to diversify and provide more services to more patients.
 He could refer patients between the two practices.

 The manufacturing firms that we focus on are ones with annual net incomes (including owner's salary and benefits) of $200,000 to $5 Million+.
 We can always expect a large number of potential buyers for these businesses.
 The potential buyers are usually private equity firms, other manufacturing firms, wealthy entrepreneurs, and companies that want to get into a niche manufacturing segment that the client is in.

-Often they are able to leverage what our client firm is manufacturing to grow the business geographically and through new distribution channels.
-In some cases they are also able to streamline the business with new technology.
+Often they can leverage what our client firm is manufacturing to grow the business geographically and through new distribution channels.
+In some cases, they are also able to streamline the company with modern technology.

 We have experience selling the following types of manufacturing firms: